Biggy54321/libthreads-C/README.md

         $> ./test.sh <library_name> <module_name> <cmd_args>
     ```

-    * For example, the following command will run the test code for mutexex in one-one library (for one-one library the third argument is not needed).
+    * For example, the following command will run the test code for mutexes in one-one library (for one-one library the third argument is not needed).

     ```
         $> ./test.sh one-one mutex
         Thread mutex testing

         Test 1: Create three threads, where each thread runs for some number of iterations.
 Each thread updates a variable local to itself and each of the thread also updates a variable which is shared amongst all.
         However the race on the shared variable is not handled in this case
         Debug: Set cnt, cnt1, cnt2 and cnt3 all to zero
         Debug: thread_main() created three threads
         Debug: thread_main() called join on the threads